 by giving you the ability to tailor your position to your own situation.

 - You can protect stock holdings from a decline in market price.

 - You can increase income against current stock holdings.

 - You can prepare to buy stock at a lower price.

-the case of a put) the shares to (or from) the buyer of the option at
+buy (in the case of a put) the shares to (or from) the buyer of the option at the

 - Equity option contracts usually represent 100 shares of the underlying stock.

-conducted in the competitive manner of an auction market, set option
+competitive manner of an auction market, set option prices.

 The two types of equity options are Calls and Puts.